 |The remote repository aggregated by this virtual repository in which the external dependency will be cached.|

-A whitelist of Ant-style path expressions that specify where external dependencies may be downloaded from.
+An Allow List of Ant-style path expressions that specify where external dependencies may be downloaded from.
 By default, this is set to

 For example, if you wish to limit external dependencies to only be downloaded from